 Cub Cadet Challenger 750 Problems

-That said, we can’t turn a blind eye on Cub Cadet Challenger 750 problems.
+That said, we can’t turn a blind eye to Cub Cadet Challenger 750 problems.
 You’re likely to encounter them along the way.
 Fortunately, most of them are easy to solve.

 While we think you’ll get value for your money with this UTV, prepare to troubleshoot and fix the following problem.